Tampa Bay Rowdies (1975–1993): Tampa Bay Mutiny: 1996–2001

-Due in large part to the Rowdies' historical success on and off the pitch, in 1994 MLS selected the Tampa Bay Mutiny as one of its original ten teams.
-The Mutiny won the first ever Supporters' Shield and qualified for the playoffs in four of their six seasons.
-Several former Rowdies, including Perry Van der Beck, Farrukh Quraishi, Roy Wegerle and Steve Trittschuh among others, were involved with the Mutiny as players, coaches, or front office staff.
+Due largely to the Rowdies' historical success on and off the pitch, in 1994 MLS selected the Tampa Bay Mutiny as one of its original ten teams.
+The Mutiny won the first Supporters' Shield and qualified for the playoffs in four of their six seasons.
+Several former Rowdies, including Perry Van der Beck, Farrukh Quraishi, Roy Wegerle and Steve Trittschuh, were involved with the Mutiny as players, coaches, or front office staff.
 They also played for three seasons on the Rowdies' home pitch, Tampa Stadium.
 While the Mutiny have no connection to either Rowdies franchise, the team often paid tribute to the former Rowdies by wearing jerseys of their colors, and even wearing the logo of both the Tampa Bay Mutiny and Rowdies on the same shirt.

 MLS initially operated the team with the hope of selling to a private local owner.
-That became difficult after Malcolm Glazer bought the Tampa Bay Buccaneers of the National Football League in 1995 and demanded that the community build a new stadium.
+That became difficult after Malcolm Glazer bought the Tampa Bay Buccaneers of the National Football League in 1995 and demanded the community build a new stadium.
 Raymond James Stadium was completed in 1998 and Tampa Stadium was demolished soon thereafter, forcing the Mutiny to move to the new facility.

 The Bucs' lease agreement in their new home allowed them to keep most non-ticket revenues from all events at the facility, including Mutiny matches, severely damaging the financial viability of the soccer club.
 As financial losses mounted (up to $2 million a year), MLS desperately courted Glazer to buy the Mutiny.
-Glazer declined, so the league opted to fold the Mutiny, along with other Florida-based MLS team of that era, the Miami Fusion, in early 2002.
+Glazer declined, so the league opted to fold the Mutiny, along with the other Florida-based MLS team of that era, the Miami Fusion, in early 2002.